git-yan/CCT-Unet/CCT-Unet  test/README.md

 ```

 ## Testing  Phase
-And then, you could run  `python model_test.py` for testing your data.
+Download the pre-trained model to the CCT-Unet test directory, and you could run  `python model_test.py` for testing your data.